TheKingTermux/TheKingTermux/README.md

 (13/03/24)
 I have an PC now, but it broken, Soo i need to troubleshooting that PC, i don't have a time for doing that, Soo i need to troubleshoot and maybe need to Save money to buy damaged components, maybe it take some time, but still progressing.

+5. (dd/mm/yy)
+(23/04/24)
+I went to my friend's house to do troubleshooting because our PCs were similar, and it turned out that the RAM, CPU and motherboard were damaged.
+Luckily the PSU and VGA Card can still be used normally, and I have to save to buy RAM, CPU and motherboard at the same time.

 <h3 align="center"><s>Tachiyomi-Extensions-Backup-App</s></h3>
 <p align="center">
 <a href="https://bit.ly/tasiupp" target="blank"><img src="./picture/2778923.png" alt="Tachiyomi-Extensions-Backup-App" height="40" width="40"/></a>